-This post will explain the basics of Kansas sexual abuse lawsuits.
-We examine how Kansas law defines sexual abuse and assault and when victims of sex abuse can file civil lawsuits and get compensation.
+The page explains how a Kansas sexual abuse lawsuit works.
+Our lawyers examine how Kansas law defines sexual abuse and assault and when victims of sex abuse can file civil lawsuits and get compensation.
 We will also analyze the potential settlement value of sex abuse lawsuits in Kansas.

 Kansas Sex Abuse Lawsuits News & Updates